personal-coding/RNN-stocks-prediction/README.md

-# Trying to predict EUR/USD binary and touch options
+# Trying to predict EUR/USD binary options

 The base code started from [@SolbiatiAlessandro](https://github.com/SolbiatiAlessandro/RNN-stocks-prediction).
 SolbiatiAlessandro tried to predict EUR/USD binary options on a Dukascopy demo account.
 The prediction was created using a RNN based on EUR/USD ask & bid open, high, low, close, volume and spread prices (non-transformed).